 Hatherly Building, University of Exeter, Prince of Wales Road, Exeter, EX4 4PS, UK

-My interests revolve around how animal borne technologies can be used to better understand marine vertebrate ecology and mitigate negative human interaction through large scale spatial ecology combined with fine scale behavioural data.
-My research focuses on the use of accelerometers and satellite tags in uncovering otherwise unidentifiable behaviours in green turtles and basking sharks to help inform marine conservation strategies.
+My interests revolve around how animal-borne technologies can be used to better understand marine vertebrate ecology and mitigate negative human interaction through large scale spatial ecology combined with fine scale behavioural data.
+My research focuses on the use of accelerometers and satellite tags in uncovering otherwise unidentifiable behaviours marine vertebrate to help inform conservation.

 Prior and during my undergrad at the University of Exeter, I volunteered in Costa Rica and in Northern Cyprus working with hatchling and adult life stages of leatherback, loggerhead and green turtles.
 During my year abroad at Carleton University in Ottawa, Canada, I had the opportunity to join Dr Steven Cooke’s Fish Conservation Ecology and Physiology Lab for the summer field season which introduced me to the application of biologgers in conservation.
 I was able to apply both these experiences while joining the Sea Turtle Research Team at the Cape Eleuthera Institute in The Bahamas as a graduate research student and for my masters.